AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 even his salvation denied,[^225] there is not a character in the annals of Christendom more unjustly treated.

-Eusebius relates how Origen bore in his old age, as in his youth, fearful sufferings for his fidelity to his Master, and carried the scars of persecution into his grave.
+**Eusebius** relates how **Origen** bore in his old age, as in his youth, fearful sufferings for his fidelity to his Master, and carried the scars of persecution into his grave.
 No nobler witness to the truth is found in the records of Christian fidelity.
 And, as though the terrible persecutions he suffered during life were not enough, he has for fifteen hundred years borne obloquy, reproach, and denunciation from professing Christians who were unworthy to loosen his shoe latchets.
-Most of those who decried him during his lifetime, and for a century after, were men whose characters were of an inferior, and some of a very low order; but the candid Nicephorus, a hundred and fifty years after his death, wrote that he was "held in great glory in all the world."
+Most of those who decried him during his lifetime, and for a century after, were men whose characters were of an inferior, and some of a very low order; but the candid **Nicephorus**, a hundred and fifty years after his death, wrote that he was "held in great glory in all the world."

 This greatest of all Christian apologists and exegetes, and the first man in Christendom since Paul, was a distinctive Universalist.
 He could not have misunderstood or misrepresented the teachings of his Master.
 The language of the New Testament was his mother tongue.
-He derived the teachings of Christ from Christ himself in a direct line through his teacher Clement; and he placed the defense of Christianity on Universalistic grounds.
-When Celsus, in his "True Discourse," the first great assault on Christianity, objected to Christianity on the ground that it taught punishment by fire, Origen replied that the threatened fire possessed a disciplinary, purifying quality that will consume in the sinner whatever evil material it can find to consume.
+He derived the teachings of Christ from Christ himself in a direct line through his teacher **Clement**; and he placed the defense of Christianity on Universalistic grounds.
+When **Celsus**, in his *True Discourse*, the first great assault on Christianity, objected to Christianity on the ground that it taught punishment by fire, **Origen** replied that the threatened fire possessed a disciplinary, purifying quality that will consume in the sinner whatever evil material it can find to consume.

-Origen declares that Gehenna is an analogue of the Valley of Hinnom and connotates a purifying fire[^226] but intimates that it is not prudent to go further, showing that the idea of "reserve" controlled him from saying what might not be judicious.
-That God\'s fire is not material, but spiritual remorse ending in reformation, Origen teaches in many passages.
-He repeatedly speaks of punishment as *aionion* (mistranslated in the New Testament \"everlasting,\" \"eternal\") and then elaborately states and defends as Christian doctrine universal salvation beyond all *aionion* suffering and sin.
-Says the candid historian Robertson: \"The great object of this eminent teacher was to harmonize Christianity with philosophy.
+**Origen** declares that Gehenna is an analogue of the Valley of Hinnom and connotates a purifying fire[^226] but intimates that it is not prudent to go further, showing that the idea of "reserve" controlled him from saying what might not be judicious.
+That God\'s fire is not material, but spiritual remorse ending in reformation, **Origen** teaches in many passages.
+He repeatedly speaks of punishment as *aionion* (mistranslated in the New Testament \"everlasting,\"
+\"eternal\") and then elaborately states and defends as Christian doctrine universal salvation beyond all *aionion* suffering and sin.

+Says the candid historian **Robertson**: \"The great object of this eminent teacher was to harmonize Christianity with philosophy.
 He sought to combine in a Christian scheme the fragmentary truths scattered throughout other systems, to establish the Gospel in a form which should not present obstacles to the conversion of Jews, of Gnostics, and of cultivated heathens; and his errors arose from a too eager pursuit of this idea.\"[^227]

-The effect of his broad faith on his spirit and treatment of others, is in strong contrast to the bitter and cruel disposition exhibited by some of the early Christians towards heretics, such as Tertullian and Augustine.
+The effect of his broad faith on his spirit and treatment of others, is in strong contrast to the bitter and cruel disposition exhibited by some of the early Christians towards heretics, such as **Tertullian** and **Augustine**.
 In reply to the charge that Christians of different creeds were in enmity, he said, \"Such of us as follow the doctrines of Jesus, and endeavor to be conformed to his precepts, in our thoughts, words and actions; being reviled, we bless; being persecuted, we suffer it; being defamed, we entreat.
 Nor do we say injurious things of those who think differently of us.
 They who consider the words of our Lord, Blessed are the peaceable, and Blessed are the meek, will not hate those who corrupt the Christian religion, nor give opprobrious names to those who are in error.\"

-When a young teacher his zeal and firmness vindicated his name Adamantius, man of steel or adamant.
-Says De Pressense: \"The example of Origen was of much force in sustaining the courage of his disciples.
+When a young teacher his zeal and firmness vindicated his name **Adamantius**, man of steel or adamant.
+Says **De Pressense**: \"The example of Origen was of much force in sustaining the courage of his disciples.
 He might be seen constantly in the prison of the pious captives carrying to them the consolation they needed.
 He stood by them till the last moment of triumph came, and gave them the parting kiss of peace on the very threshold of the arena or at the foot of the stake.\" One day he was carried to the temple of Serapis, and palms were placed in his hands to lay on the altar of the Egyptian god.
 Brandishing the boughs, he exclaimed, "Here are the triumphal palms, not of the idol, but of Christ."

-In a work of Origen\'s now only existing in a Latin translation is this characteristic thought: "The fields of the angels are our hearts; each one of them therefore out of the field which he cultivates, offers first fruits to God.
+In a work of **Origen**\'s now only existing in a Latin translation is this characteristic thought: "The fields of the angels are our hearts;
+each one of them therefore out of the field which he cultivates, offers first fruits to God.
 If I should be able to produce today some choice interpretation, worthy to be presented to the Supreme High Priest, so that out of all those things which we speak and teach, there should be somewhat considerable which may please the great High Priest, it might possibly happen that the angel who presides over the church, out of all our words, might choose something, and offer it as a kind of first fruits to the Lord, out of the small field of my heart.
 But I know I do not deserve it; nor am I conscious to myself that any interpretation is discovered by me which the angel who cultivates us should judge worthy to offer to the Lord, as first fruits, or first born."[^228]

-Origen\'s critics are his eulogists.
-Gieseler remarks: \"To the wide extended influence of his writings it is to be attributed, that, in the midst of these furious controversies (in the Fifth Century) there remained any freedom of theological speculation whatever.\" Bunsen:
+**Origen**\'s critics are his eulogists. **Gieseler** remarks: \"To the wide extended influence of his writings it is to be attributed, that, in the midst of these furious controversies (in the Fifth Century) there remained any freedom of theological speculation whatever.\"

-\"Origen\'s death is the real end of free Christianity and, in particular, of free intellectual theology.\" Schaff says: \"Origen is father of the scientific and critical investigation of Scripture.\" Jerome says he wrote more than other men can read.
-Epiphanius, an opponent, states the number of his works as six thousand.
+**Bunsen**: \"Origen\'s death is the real end of free Christianity and, in particular, of free intellectual theology.\"

+**Schaff** says: \"Origen is father of the scientific and critical investigation of Scripture.\"

+**Jerome** says he wrote more than other men can read.

+**Epiphanius**, an opponent, states the number of his works as six thousand.
 His books that survive are mostly in Latin, more or less mutilated by translators.

-Eusebius says that his life is worthy of being recorded from \"his tender infancy.\" Even when a child \"he was wholly borne away by the desire of becoming a martyr,\" and so divine a spirit did he show, and such devotedness to his religion, even as a child, that his father, frequently, \"when standing over his sleeping boy, would uncover his breast, and as a shrine consecrated by the Divine Spirit, reverently kiss the breast of his favorite offspring. \* \* \* As his doctrine so was his life; and as his life, so also was his doctrine.\" His Bishop, Demetrius, praised him highly, till \"seeing him doing well, great and illustrious and celebrated by all, was overcome by human infirmity,\" and traduced him throughout the church.
+**Eusebius** says that his life is worthy of being recorded from \"his tender infancy.\" Even when a child \"he was wholly borne away by the desire of becoming a martyr,\" and so divine a spirit did he show, and such devotedness to his religion, even as a child, that his father, frequently, \"when standing over his sleeping boy, would uncover his breast, and as a shrine consecrated by the Divine Spirit, reverently kiss the breast of his favorite offspring....
+As his doctrine so was his life; and as his life, so also was his doctrine."

+His Bishop, **Demetrius**, praised him highly, till \"seeing him doing well, great and illustrious and celebrated by all, was overcome by human infirmity,\" and traduced him throughout the church.

-Origen was followed as teacher in the Alexandrine school by his pupil Heraclas, who in turn was succeeded by Dionysius, another pupil, so that from Pantaenus, to Clemens, Origen, Heraclas and Dionysius, to Didymus, from say AD 160 to AD 390, more than two centuries, the teaching in Alexandria, the very center of Christian learning, was Universalistic.
+**Origen** was followed as teacher in the Alexandrine school by his pupil **Heraclas**, who in turn was succeeded by **Dionysius**, another pupil, so that from **Pantaenus**, to **Clemens**, **Origen**, **Heraclas** and **Dionysius**, to **Didymus**, from say 160 to 390 AD, more than two centuries, the teaching in Alexandria, the very center of Christian learning, was Universalistic.

-The struggles of such a spirit, scholar, saint, philosopher, must have been a martyrdom, and illustrate the power of his sublime faith, not only to sustain in the terrific trials through which he passed, but to preserve the spirit he always manifested --- akin to that which cried on the cross , "Father, forgive them, they know not what they do."
+The struggles of such a spirit, scholar, saint, philosopher, must have been a martyrdom, and illustrate the power of his sublime faith, not only to sustain in the terrific trials through which he passed, but to preserve the spirit he always manifested --- akin to that which cried on the cross, "Father, forgive them, they know not what they do."

-The death of Origen marks an epoch in Christianity, and signalizes the beginning of a period of decadence.
-The republicanism of Christianity began to give way before the monarchical tendencies that ripened with Constantine (AD 313) and the Nicean council (AD 325).
-Clement and Origen represented freedom of thought, and a rational creed founded on the Bible, but the evil change that Christianity was soon to experience, was fairly seen, says Bunsen, about the time of Origen\'s death.
+The death of **Origen** marks an epoch in Christianity and signalizes the beginning of a period of decadence.
+The republicanism of Christianity began to give way before the monarchical tendencies that ripened with Constantine (313 AD) and the Nicean council (325 AD).
+**Clement** and **Origen** represented freedom of thought, and a rational creed founded on the Bible, but the evil change that Christianity was soon to experience, was fairly seen, says **Bunsen**, about the time of Origen\'s death.
 "Origen, who had made a last attempt to preserve liberty of thought along with a rational belief in historical facts based upon the historical records, had failed in his gigantic efforts; he died of a broken heart rather than of the wounds inflicted by his heathen torturers.
-His followers \*
-\* \* retained only his mystical scholasticism, without possessing either his genius or his learning, his great and wide heart, or his free, truth-speaking spirit.
-More and more the teachers became bishops, and the bishops absolute governors, the majority of whom strove to establish as law their speculations upon Christianity.\"
+His followers...retained only his mystical scholasticism, without possessing either his genius or his learning, his great and wide heart, or his free, truth-speaking spirit.
+More and more the teachers became bishops, and the bishops absolute governors, the majority of whom strove to establish as law their speculations upon Christianity."

-His comprehensive mind and vast sympathy, and his intense tendency to generalization, caused Origen to entertain hospitably in his philosophical system many ideas that now are seen to be inconsistent and untenable; but his fantastic, allegorical interpretation of Scripture, his vagaries concerning pre-existence, and his disposition to include
+His comprehensive mind and vast sympathy, and his intense tendency to generalization, caused **Origen** to entertain hospitably in his philosophical system many ideas that now are seen to be inconsistent and untenable; but his fantastic, allegorical interpretation of Scripture, his vagaries concerning pre-existence, and his disposition to include